Ithu Pathiramanal: Plot

-The story is about a private financer Eldho, who lives in a hill station with his mother.
-His mother had become mentally challenged after she was raped by a police constable during Eldho's childhood.
+The story is about a private financer Eldho, who lives in a hill station with his mother Ambika.
+Ambika became mentally challenged after she was raped by a police constable Shouriyar during Eldho's childhood.
 His mother conceived from the rape and gave birth to a baby girl.
-Johnkutty, Eldho's father is avenging his wife's rape by going after the police constable and unfortunately dies.
+Eldho's father Johnykutty decides to avenge Ambika's rape by going after Shouriyar and unfortunately he gets killed.

-After Eldho has grown up, he reaches Pathiramanal, a place in Kuttanad, in search of the constable to take revenge.
+After Eldho has grown up, he reaches Pathiramanal, a place in Kuttanad, in search of Shouriyar to take revenge.
 There he meets Sara.
-He realizes that Sara is the daughter of the constable.
+He realizes that Sara is the daughter of Shouriyar and seeks her help to take his revenge.